 I enjoy having kale in my smoothies, so I boil the kale, drain it and then freeze it in an ice cube tray.
 The pic below is one I shared over on Instagram, (the hearts are kinda fun, right?).
 It’s an extra step, but this way I always have some on hand!

 Today I’m sharing a recipe for a green smoothie without as many goitrogens!
-I call it the “perfect” green smoothie, because not only does it have wonderful flavor and ultra-creamy texture, but it contains boiled kale (less goitrogens), vitamin A from the egg yolks to help the body detox (your body can’t detox without Vitamin A from animal sources) and unflavored grass-fed gelatin for extra protein.
+I call it the “perfect” green smoothie, because not only does it have wonderful flavor and ultra-creamy texture, but it contains boiled kale (less goitrogens), vitamin A from the egg yolks to help the body detox (your body can’t detox without Vitamin A (aka retinol) from animal sources) and unflavored grass-fed gelatin for extra protein.

 This is an incredibly nutrient-dense smoothie that will keep you going for several hours.
 My kids love this smoothie and it makes for extra-creamy green popsicles.